dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 file for the contract, set up the required items, then execute the smart contract and check the results.

-The ``sawtooth-smart`` repository includes a Sawtooth Docker Compose file that starts Sawtooth Smart in Docker containers, plus another Compose file that adds the required containers for the example ``intkey-multiply`` environment.
+The ``dgc-contract-tp`` repository includes a Sawtooth Docker Compose file that starts Sawtooth Smart in Docker containers, plus another Compose file that adds the required containers for the example ``intkey-multiply`` environment.